mwickert/scikit-dsp-comm/README.md

 ------

-## Feature: Software Defined Radio Streaming to PyAudio
+## Feature: Added Software Defined Radio Streaming to pyaudio_helper
-A recent push to the master branch now allows real-time SDR streaming from the RTL-SDR to `pyaudio_helper.
+A recent push to the master branch now allows real-time SDR streaming from the RTL-SDR to `pyaudio_helper`.
 In this first release of the API, the system block diagram takes the from shown in the figure below:

 ![Block diagram for RTL-SDR streaming](rtlsdr_helper_streaming_block.png)

- Python 3.7 is required to make this possible via the new `aynch` and `await` capabilities.
-For the details as to how this works you have to dig into the details found in the module `rtlsdr_helper` and the examples found in the notebook `rtlsdr_helper_streaming_sample.ipynb`.
-A screenshot from the sample Jupyter notebook, that implements a broadcast FM receiver is shown below:
+To make this possible via the new `aynch` and `await` capabilities of Python 3.7.
+For the details as to how this works you have to dig into the details found in the module `rtlsdr_helper.py` and the examples found in the notebook `rtlsdr_helper_streaming_sample.ipynb`.
+A screenshot from the sample Jupyter notebook, that implements a broadcast FM receiver, is shown below:

  ![Code snippet for an FM radio receiver.](rtlsdr_helper_streaming_FM_receiver.png)

-This is just the beginning making a complete SDR receiver possible in a Jupyter notebook.
-Not only is the receiver a reality, the algorithms that implement the receiver in pure Python can be coded by the user.
+This is just the beginning of making a complete SDR receiver possible in a Jupyter notebook.
+Not only is the receiver a reality, the algorithms that implement the receiver, in Python, can easily be coded by the user.

 To help develop demodulator algorithms a streaming code block interface standard, of sorts, is being developed this summer.
-The idea is to provide examples of is needed to write simple Python class that will manage states in the DSP code that is inside the *Callback Process* block of the block diagram.
+The idea is to provide examples of how to write a simple Python class that will manage states in the DSP code that is inside the *Callback Process* block of the block diagram.
+More details by the end of the summer is expected, along with another sample notebook.